Jefferson49/ExtendedImportExport/README.md

 + If everything works fine, choose larger trees etc.

 ### GEDCOM 7 Conversion
-DownloadGedcomWithURL contains a GEDCOM filter, which performs a GEDCOM 7 conversion.
+ExtendedImportExport contains a GEDCOM filter, which performs a GEDCOM 7 conversion.
 The GEDCOM 7 filter can be used during import/export, in a datafix, and for conversion of GEDCOM files.

 The GEDCOM 7 export also includes a further option to use the German GEDCOM-L standard.